checkly/theheadless.dev/blog/posts/basics-performance.md

 As much as we should be striving to build performant applications, we should commit to monitoring and testing performance to enable continuous feedback and rapid intervention in case of degradation.
 Puppeteer and Playwright give us a great toolkit to address both synthetic monitoring and performance testing.

 1. Access to the Web Performance APIs, especially [PerformanceNavigationTiming](https://developer.mozilla.org/en-US/docs/Web/API/PerformanceNavigationTiming) and [PerformanceResourceTiming](https://developer.mozilla.org/en-US/docs/Web/API/PerformanceResourceTiming).
-2. Whenever testing against Chromium, access to the Chrome DevTools protocol for traffic inspection, network emulation and more.
+2. Whenever testing against Chromium, access to the Chrome DevTools Protocol for traffic inspection, network emulation and more.
 3. Easy interoperability with performance libraries from the Node.js ecosystem.

 ### Web Performance APIs